To say the least, choose the platform or software to use to support your online learning environment is a major undertaking.

 From a beautifully designed dashboard, team leaders can purchase, track progress, add new licences, evaluate, and completely manage their team members.

-WP Courseware doesn’t come with a bulk enrollment functionality by default.
+WP Courseware doesn’t come with a bulk enrolment functionality by default.
 There are add-ons and integrations that can help with this type of setup, but it will be duct-taped together rather than smoothly connected.

 WP Courseware, on the other hand, has a function that allows you to bulk import students.
 Again, this does not provide a completely integrated situation, but it does make adding several students at once a lot easier.